ACHA Leaders' Appreciation Lunch

 - How do I get involved in a coalition or committee?

-- Can anyone attend the Section and Affiliate Networking Meetings?
+- Can anyone attend Section and Affiliate Networking meetings?

 - I'm here by myself — how do I connect with others who might want to go out to dinner?